RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 At the bottom of the page you can find the License Key required to start using DBeaver EE.
 There are two options how to copy your License Key from the personal account:

 1)Press the **COPY TO CLIPBOARD** button, then press OK.
-The license text will be copied to clipboard.
+The license text will be copied to the clipboard.

 ![](images/license/copy.png)